empa-scientific-it/docs/src/content/docs/documentation/openBIS/How-to and Use Cases/label_printer.md

 ---
-title: Inventory with printed QR-code labels
+title: Inventory with QR-code labels
 ---

 If you have a sample or chemical inventory in the lab, labeling the samples or chemicals with bar-/QR-codes and reading the labels with mobile devices (e.g. [ipads](./ipads.md), tablet or smartphone) helps managing the inventory.